TeamPuzel/strawberry/design/specification.md

 a few comment patterns defined but this reserved naming allows future expansion without source breakage.

 ```
-// Comments are capitalized and punctuated normally.
+// Comments should be capitalized and punctuated properly.
-/// Documentation comments are markdown-like and must precede a declaration.
+/// Documentation comments must precede a declaration and are used by the documentation generator.
 ```

 To clarify, the leading space is in fact mandatory to reserve a place for language evolution if one day